Mart1n4s/MP3-file-reader/README.md

-Program which allows to read and change MP3 file header
+Program which allows to read and change MP3 file header (ID3v1 format)